Akyem Bosome

-Akyem Bosome describes a sub national traditional geo-political entity in the eastern regions of the Ashantiland Peninsula.
-It is the smallest of the three Akyem states, including Akyem Abuakwa and Akyem Kotoku, that form the Akyem Mansa—which is a nation-state of non-contiguous boundaries situated in the Eastern and Ashanti regions on the Ashantiland Peninsula.
-The capital of Akyem Bosome is Soadru, a town with a population of approximately 12,000 people.
-The native language is Ashanti language Ashanti Twi.
+Akyem Bosome is a traditional kingdom in Eastern Ghana.
+It dates from at least the 16th century, and its capital is and was Akyem Swedru.
+It is the smallest of the three Akyem states, including Akyem Abuakwa and Akyem Kotoku, that form the Akyem Mansa.

 History

-Akyem Bosome was founded during the last decade of the 18th century through a purchase of land by Ntow Korkor from the family of Barima Atwere, Wenkyihene and Asiawuohene of Akyem Abuakwa, after which the bulk of the Bosome people then migrated in 1831 after the Gyaaman war from Omanso, a settlement around present day Lake Bosomtwi in Kokofu to take complete possession of the land.
+According to tradition, the founder of Akyem Bosome, a member of the Agona clan, migrated from Adansi to settle in Ahwiren and then to Kotoku Omanso on Lake Bosomtwe.
+As a smaller state than its counterparts, it was tributary of Denkyira throughout the 17th century, and then of Asante throughout the 18th century.

 Other Bosome settlements are: Adiemra, Amantia, Anamaase, Aperade, Babianeha, Brenase, Ofoase.
 There are also the settlements of Adieto and Yaapisaa at Kokofu, Ehwuren and Atafram, all in the Ashanti Region, that owe allegiance to Akyem Bosome.

 The traditional head of Akyem Bosome is the current Omanhene, Okotwaasuo Kantamanto Owoare Agyekum III.
 Subordinate to him are the "Adakrohene of Bosome"(?).
 These are the Ahenfo(?) of the other Bosome settlements.